THAT TRANSLATES INTO

 Computer Engineering Technology students share many common first-semester courses with the Electrical Engineering Technology students.
 This first semester provides students with a firm base in fundamental principles.
 Subsequent semesters’ offerings stress a systems approach, with students investigating computer-based applications from both a hardware and a software perspective.
 Interfacing computers with their peripherals and network applications are emphasized.
 Graduates are well-prepared for admission to Vermont Tech’s Bachelor of Science in Computer Engineering Technology.
 With an extra year’s work, students may pursue a dual associate degree with Electrical Engineering Technology.

-The Associate of Engineering in Computer Engineering Technology program will:
+The educational objectives for graduates of the Associate of Engineering in Computer Engineering Technology program include:

-Students with an Associate of Engineering in Computer Engineering Technology will be able to demonstrate:
+A student with an Associate of Engineering in Computer Engineering Technology will be able to:

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.